mpalash/aliakbarmehta/_content/si-~-congratulations-the-space-is-invaded-now-what.md

 ---
-title: >-
-  talk ~ Congratulations, the Space is invaded: Now What?, Space Invader VI - Living Together, Helsinki, 2018
+title: 'talk ~ Congratulations, the Space is invaded: Now What?'
 layout: content
 tag: talk
 pubdate: '2018'
 hero: /assets/img/Congratulations_Space Invaders VI.jpg
 summary: >-
-  An artist talk at ‘SPACE INVADERS VI - Living Together’ titled, “Congratulations, the Space is invaded: Now What?”
+  “Congratulations, the Space is invaded: Now What?”, at SPACE INVADERS VI - 'Living Together’, Helsinki, 2018

   By looking at the repeated gestures of Space Invasion and subsequent